baharev/sdopt-tearing/docs/index.rst

 2. Recovering the process graph
 -------------------------------

-A directed graph is recovered from the flattened model: **The equipments correspond to the vertices of the process graph, the edges correspond to the material flows.**
+A directed graph is recovered from the flattened model: **The devices correspond to the vertices of the process graph, the edges correspond to the material flows.**